PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

-# OmniSafe's Mujoco Velocity Benchmark on Off-Policy Algorithms
+# OmniSafe's Mujoco Velocity Benchmark for Off-Policy Algorithms

 The OmniSafe Mujoco Velocity Benchmark for off-policy algorithms evaluates the effectiveness of OmniSafe's off-policy algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) Mujoco Velocity task suite.
 For each algorithm and environment supported, we provide: